webpack/webpack.js.org/src/content/guides/asset-modules.md

 Now webpack will automatically choose between `resource` and `inline` by following a default condition: a file with size less than 8kb will be treated as a `inline` module type and `resource` module type otherwise.

-You can change this condition by setting a `parser.dataUrlCondition.maxSize` option on the module rule of your webpack configuration:
+You can change this condition by setting a [`Rule.parser.dataUrlCondition.maxSize`](/configuration/module/#ruleparserdataurlcondition) option on the module rule level of your webpack configuration:

 __webpack.config.js__